Don’t have time to read the Guide now? We’ll email you a PDF copy.

 By paying a slight premium, you can get a guarantee that your stop-loss order will be filled at exactly your specified stop price.
 This is true even if the market gaps past your stop price level from the market close on one day to the market open the next.

 3. Limit orders

 Limit orders are only filled if they can be filled at the price that you specify, or better.
 Limit orders can be used to manage your risk by making sure you take profits when possible.

 The way to avoid this scenario is to place a limit order to close out your spread bet at 75.
 When the market, even just momentarily, traded as high as 80, the limit order closing out your bet for a hefty 25-point profit would have been filled.

-Of course, you can elect to keep both bets in place indefinitely.
-Choosing that course of action is another means of protection against risk – not by hedging, but simply by means of diversification.
-By betting on a variety of financial instruments, you may not succeed in absolutely maximising your potential profit, but you will obtain significant additional protection against losses.
+By betting on a variety of financial instruments, you may not succeed in absolutely maximising your potential profit, but you will obtain significant additional protection against losses from unsystematic risk factors.

 This is because having a diversified portfolio of investments usually means that when some of your spread bets are losing money, others are showing profits.

 There is an inherent level of risk in spread betting, so it may not be suitable for everyone.
 Whether it’s right for you will depend on your risk tolerance and investment objectives.